Steveorevo/node-red-contrib-actionflows/README.md

 Inspired by WordPress' core actions and filters API (but faster) that inarguably enabled one of the world's largest and most prolific plugin communities.
 This implementation leverages jump tables and indexed objects to ensure the fastest execution of flow segments.
-Like to WordPress' actions & filters, actionflows allow flow segments to have a priority property with values of 1 to 100 (with a default of 50; wider than WordPress' API).
+Like WordPress' actions & filters, actionflows allow flow segments to have a priority property with values of 1 to 100 (with a default of 50; a higher resolution than WordPress').
 The priority property determines earlier or later execution order of a flow segment.
 These features can make flows extendable and allows flows to furnish an expandable, "plugin-able" API.